srcfl/srcful-documentation/docs/application-help-screens/index.md

 ## Initial Setup

 Welcome to the Energy Gateway setup process!

 This guide will help you get your gateway up and running quickly and securely.

 ## What You'll Need

 - Your Energy Gateway device
 - Power supply (included)
-- Ethernet cable (included)
-- Internet router with an available Ethernet port
+- A Router with an Ethernet port (if wanting to connect via Ethernet)
-- Mobile phone or computer for configuration
+- A mobile phone or computer for configuration

 ## Connection Steps

-1. **Power Connection**
+1. **Power up the Energy Gateway**
    - Locate the power port on your Energy Gateway
    - Connect the provided power supply
-   - Ensure the power indicator light turns on
+   - Ensure the power indicator light turns on and blinks

 2. **Internet Connection**

+   **Ethernet**
    - Locate an available Ethernet port on your router
    - Connect one end of the Ethernet cable to your gateway
    - Connect the other end to your router
    - Check that the network indicator light activates
+   - Let the Energy Gateway fetch the latest firmware
+      - This process takes about **10-15 minutes**

+   **Wireless**
+   - Proceed to the next step in the configuration process and follow the guides
+   - When having set up a WiFi connection, let the Energy Gateway fetch the latest firmware before proceeding
+      - This process takes about **10-15 minutes**

 ## Firmware Update

-Once connected, your gateway will:
+Once connected to the internet, your gateway will:
 - Automatically check for the latest firmware
 - Download and install updates
 - Complete initial configuration

-This process typically takes about 10 minutes.
+This process typically takes about 10-15 minutes.
 During this time:
 - Keep the gateway powered on
 - Maintain the internet connection
 - Watch for indicator lights to show progress